-- Section 7.1, "Reference Changes in 8.8 SP4," on page 118 - Section 7.2, "Upgrade Process in 8.8 SP4," on page 118 - Section 7.3, "Performing a Dry Run before Upgrading eDirectory," on page 120
+- Section 7.1, "Reference Changes in 8.8 SP1 or later versions," on page 112 - Section 7.2, "Upgrade Process in 8.8 SP5," on page 112 - Section 7.3, "Performing a Dry Run before Upgrading eDirectory," on page 114

-7.1 Reference Changes in 8.8 SP4
+7.1 Reference Changes in 8.8 SP1 or later versions

 The reference attribute is a hidden attribute and is maintained on each referenced object.
 This is created and maintained by DS.
 The new referencing code in DS is based on a FLAIM index called LocalEntryIDIndex that DS creates.
 Though FLAIM maintains the index, the usage is determined by DS.
 FLAIM automatically updates the index when a DN value is added or deleted.
-Each key in the index is a compound key, i.e. DN of the object being referenced + Entry ID of the referencing object.
+Each key in the index is a compound key, i.e, DN of the object being referenced + Entry ID of the referencing object.
 For example, if there is an object with Entry ID 343, and it has a "member" value that points to object #899, FLAIM will automatically generate a key in the index of 899+343.